Case Studies

 And so Microsoft decided to go it alone.

-Today, that’s where RPA is headed, too, in the big-players battle between Microsoft and UiPath.
+Today, that’s where RPA is headed, too, in the big-players battle between Microsoft and UiPath – and all others.

 The Lab’s recommendations

-When Microsoft launched its own RPA, called Power Automate, in 2020, we couldn’t recommend it.
+When Microsoft launched its own RPA, called Power Automate, in 2020, we couldn’t recommend it to our clients yet.
+It was minimal viable product.
 But things played out as expected.

-Today, Power Automate can do 99 percent of the things that UiPath can, for a fraction of the cost.
-It’s lowered the barrier to entry for automation, in a huge way.
+Today, Power Automate can do 100% percent of the things that UiPath can, for a fraction of the cost.
+It’s lowered the barrier to entry for automation, in a huge way – by as much as 90%.

-Between these two big players, we’ll typically tell clients: If you already have UiPath, and can afford it (and can handle the upsell pressure from its sales reps), then you can stick with it.
-But if you don’t have any RPA software, you really already do: You can simply activate Power Automate, as part of your existing Microsoft licensing, with the flip of a switch.
+Between these two big players, we’ll typically tell clients: If you already have UiPath, and can afford it (and can handle the upsell pressure from its sales reps), you can keep using it – but certainly should strongly consider migrating those bots to Microsoft Power Automate.
+If you don’t have any RPA software, you really already do: You can simply activate Power Automate, as part of your existing Microsoft 365 licensing, with the flip of a switch.

 How The Lab helps organizations like yours